pcarbo/bmapathway/README.md

 these studies were
 [published in Nature in 2007](http://dx.doi.org/10.1038/nature05911).

-Running these MATLAB scripts should reproduce the results in our *PLoS Genetics* paper, **Integrated enrichment analysis of variants and pathways in genome-wide association studies indicates central role for IL-2 signaling genes in type 1 diabetes, and cytokine signaling genes
+Running these MATLAB scripts should reproduce the results of our *PLoS Genetics* paper, **Integrated enrichment analysis of variants and pathways in genome-wide association studies indicates central role for IL-2 signaling genes in type 1 diabetes, and cytokine signaling genes